-It might sound like something that your mom would say to inspire you to clean your bedroom, but there is some credence to the theory that if you reduce the amount of clutter within your immediate surroundings it can make significant improvements to your mental health – you can learn more about this by enrolling in courses at a School of Natural Health Sciences!
+It might sound like something that your mom would say to inspire you to clean your bedroom, but there is some credence to the theory that if you reduce the amount of clutter within your immediate surroundings it can make significant improvements to your mental health – you can learn more about this by enrolling into crystal healing courses!

 We tend to become very attached to our belongings and find it hard to convince ourselves that we really don’t need some of it.
 It is referred to as clutter because that is exactly what it is.
 It clutters our lives and homes up, and therefore our minds as well.
 Clutter is defined as being a collection of items lying around in a messy state.